Scenario 2

 Frescoes from the

-ISIS’ TEMPLE IN POMEPEII
+ISIS’ TEMPLE IN POMPEII

 Mural paintings (frescoes)